Tift Merritt: Career

 Merritt's album, See You on the Moon, was released in June 2010 on Fantasy Records.
 Her next album, Traveling Alone, was released on Yep Roc Records in October 2012.
 The album was produced by Tucker Martine and featured Marc Ribot on guitar and Calexico's John Convertino on percussion.
 Merritt announced that Traveling Alone would be re-released in a 10th Anniversary Edition on November 4, 2022.

 In 2013, Merritt collaborated with Simone Dinnerstein on an album that bridged both of their musical interests called Night.
-The track listing includes traditional Ameican songs like The Wayfaring Stranger, a cover of Johnny Nash, as well as classical music like "Dido's Lament" from Henry Purcell's opera Dido and Aeneas.
+The track listing includes traditional American songs like The Wayfaring Stranger, a cover of Johnny Nash, as well as classical music like "Dido's Lament" from Henry Purcell's opera Dido and Aeneas.

 The Grammy Museum hosted Merritt as part of their Spotlight series in 2013.
 Tift participated in a Q&A with the audience as well as performing for the audience.

 In 2013, Merritt released Traveling Companion on Yep Roc.
 Her album Stitch of the World came out in 2017.

 Meritt created a new site in 2023 where she has shared interviews with other musicians on The Spark—originally an interview program she hosted for Marfa Public Radio—including Rosanne Cash and Rhiannon Giddens.
 In her Nightcap series, she has posted some "project threads" including covers of Black Boys on Mopeds by Sinead O'Connor and 9 to 5 by Dolly Parton: "Long before a project turns forward facing, beta tests, questions, failed drafts, surprise pleasures, writing, music and laughter line the walls."

 In 2025, Merritt marked the 20th anniversary of her Grammy-nominated album Tambourine with the reissue of the original record as well as a companion collection of home demos and unreleased material, Time and Patience: Tambourine Kitchen Recordings on One Riot Records.

 Merritt describes the "kitchen recordings" this way: "These songs weren’t hits.
 I was a good writer, not a great one.
 My band wasn’t good enough.
 At least that’s what I was told....
 But I believed in these demos back then—and it is a tender moment to bring them to you now, proudly, so much time and patience later."
 The reissue is dedicated to Neal Casal and Don Heffington, "cherished members of Merritt's original studio band."

 Although Merritt has indicated that "I rarely tour these days and certainly not for long stretches of time", she appeared at the 2025 Glastonbury Festival and is on the schedule for the 2025 AmericanaFest.

 Merritt has been the opening act for Joan Baez, Kris Kristofferson, and sang "The Star-Spangled Banner" for then-Senator Barack Obama at his last campaign rally.